boltops-tools/lono/docs/_docs/tutorials/ec2/cfn-delete.md

 title: Delete the Stack
 ---

-We covered `lono cfn delete` early but for completeness we'll cover it at the end again.
+We covered `lono cfn delete` earlier.
+For completeness, we'll cover it at the end again.
 Let's clean up any resources we no longer want.
 You can delete the stack with the following command:

 ```sh
 $ lono cfn delete ec2